ItsGoldeneyes/CPS731-group-project/Phase 2/back-end/README.md

 This project includes two settings files:

-- `production_settings.py`: Configuration for when the app is live on railway, it uses PostgreSQL.
+- `production_settings.py`: Configuration for when the app is live on railway, it uses a secret key from the environment variables and a sqlite db

-NOTE: Remember to change the secret key on railway, you can use websites like `https://djecrety.ir/` to generate your new secret key

 - `local_settings.py`: Configuration for local development uses a randomly generated secret key with sqlite db

-NOTE: The DJANG_ENV variable from Railway is used to determine which settings file to use.

-## Contributing

-Contributions are welcome!
-If you find a bug, have a feature request, or want to contribute improvements, feel free to open an issue or submit a pull request.